 2. UE initiates application message with LDN1 (EAS1) and gets redirected with local anycast address of LDN1 (EAS1) (defined in clause 6.25.2.1, steps 2-4).

-3. EAS1 notifies AF of UE's IP address using application domain signaling (details are out of scope).
+3. EAS1 notifies AF of UE's IP address using application domain signalling (details are out of scope).

 If the AF evaluates that there is a better LDN than the initially selected, AF may start server relocation procedures.